 Baldwin Wallace University (BW) is a member of both the traditional Tuition Exchange, Inc. Program and the

 Council of Independent Colleges Tuition Exchange Program.
 These two programs allow dependents of our faculty and staff to apply for receipt of a tuition exchange scholarship at participating institutions.
-Nearly 600 schools participate in the traditional tuition exchange program and over 375 schools are members of the CIC tuition exchange program.
+Over 600 schools participate in the traditional tuition exchange program and over 375 schools are members of the CIC tuition exchange program.

 Eligibility to participate in BW’s Tuition Exchange Program is determined by the Liaison for Tuition Exchange, Dr. George Rolleston

 , Director of Financial Aid (x2081).
 To be considered, a BW employee must meet the following criteria: